Nine Ways to Devastate Productivity

-Of course none of the readers of this blog are that evil (John Chow is that evil, but I don’t think he reads this blog).
-Anyway for the vast majority of our readers, I figured this list would provide some useful thoughts on how to spot people who are wasting your time.
-And who knows, it might be useful some day if you decide to let your Dark Side take over for a while.
+Of course, none of the readers of this blog are that evil.
+Anyway, for the vast majority of our readers, I figured this list would provide some useful thoughts on how to spot people who are wasting your time.
+And who knows.
+It might be useful someday if you decide to let your Dark Side take over for a while.

 Here are the nine tips (if you can call them that).
 If you decide to use them, you do so at your own risk.
 I take no responsibility for the results.